What Is This, And How Am I Supposed To Read It?

 That are keeping us on our feet

-September 2016.
-I found myself in London with a few coworkers (separate trips!) on a Thursday night, and we all needed to be back in the San Francisco office by Monday.
-I was staring at maps and ferry routes, trying to square the circle on one obsession: I needed to go to Islay.
+It was September of 2016, and I’d found myself in London with a few coworkers (total coincidence, separate trips).
+It was Thursday night, and we all needed to be back in the San Francisco office by Monday.
+I was staring at maps and ferry routes, trying to square the circle on one obsession: I needed to get to Islay.

 For the uninitiated, Islay is a tiny island off the west coast of Scotland.
 You may recognize it as the place Ron Swanson goes for his birthday on Parks and Rec.
 With its neighbor Jura, it’s known as the mecca of peaty whisky—”peat” being that distinctive smokey note you get when you dip into, e.g., an Ardbeg or Laphroaig or Lagavulin.
 All of those distilleries are centuries old, and all are on a single 2 mile stretch of road on the perimeter of Islay.